How To Cook Delicious Quinoa (Master TIPS & RECIPES)

 There are 3 different types of quinoa and different variations of how someone can consume it.
-It comes in three different colors- white, red and black.
+It comes in three different colors- white, red, and black.
 They have different flavors and are best used in different ways as well.
 People can consume quinoa the way it appears in stores or can explore the different ways to prepare quinoa flakes.
 The flakes can be an alternative to oatmeal for breakfast in the mornings and are prepared in much the same way as oatmeal.
-Flour from these seeds are also available for purchase in some specialty stores as well.
-The flour is an excellent choice for gluten free cooking and can be used as an alternative to other gluten free flours with less health benefits.
+Flour from these seeds is also available for purchase in some specialty stores as well.
+The flour is an excellent choice for gluten-free cooking and can be used as an alternative to other gluten-free flours with fewer health benefits.

 Red grains has one more gram of protein than its white counterpart, but the health benefits are so plentiful one gram may not make too much of a difference.
-Red quinoa can have more of a bite to it than the white quinoa, but if cooked correctly is still an excellent choice.
-Red would be best served in dishes that need a pop of color.
+Beautiful red quinoa can have more of a bite to it than the white quinoa, but if cooked correctly is still an excellent choice.
+This grain would be best served in dishes that need a pop of color.
 It provides an appetizing appearance to side dishes and salads!

 Which grains are best for cooking?

 Each version of quinoa is delectable in its own right and the option which one to cook with really depends on what is going to be cooked.
 The color and how it will look within the meal being prepared is a great point to consider.
-Will a red or black color look appetizing in the meal you are planning or would a more neutral white be more appealing?
-It is true that red seeds has one more gram of protein than white seeds, but any seeds still contains a high level of protein.
+Will, a red or black color look appetizing in the meal you are planning, or would a more neutral white be more appealing?
+It is true that red seeds have one more gram of protein than white seeds, but any seeds still contain a high level of protein.
 White quinoa would be best for baking and can be ground down into a flour to use as a gluten-free option.
 The choice is really up to the person preparing the food and their personal preference.

 Quinoa nutrition facts

-Rinsing quinoa is essential for delicious dish.
+Rinsing quinoa is essential for delicious dishes.
 There are some opinions that say rinsing seeds are not necessary.
 It would be beneficial to try it both ways and see if the consumers can taste a difference.
-The reason to rinse seeds are because the rinsing process takes off the outer coating from the seed of quinoa.
+The reason to rinse seeds is that the rinsing process takes off the outer coating from the seed of quinoa.
 The outer coating can make quinoa taste bitter or even soapy.
 It is not a long process.
-Pour the seeds in a fine mesh sieve and run water over it for 5-10 minutes.
+Pour the seeds in a fine-mesh sieve and run water over it for 5-10 minutes.
 It helps to agitate the quinoa slightly with your hand while rinsing it to make sure all of the seeds are rinsed thoroughly.

 How to cook quinoa recipes